Limitation of debts

 As a general rule, all debts become time-barred after 3 years, for example those arising from an unpaid invoice - or similar claims that typically do not have a signed document behind them.

-In the case of other debts, such as those obtained on the basis of a foundation, a judgment in the enforcement court or civil court, a signed settlement, a voluntary settlement or other legal loan agreement where both debtor and creditor have signed the agreement - a limitation period of 10 years applies.
+In the case of other debts, such as those obtained on the basis of a foundation, a judgment in the bailiff's court or civil court, a signed settlement, a voluntary settlement or other legal loan agreement where both the debtor and creditor have signed the agreement - a limitation period of 10 years applies.

 Most loan documents are designed to expire after 10 years - like a bank debt, for example.